Bachelor of Arts in Sociology Online

 Courses

-Investigate the curriculum for the B.A. in Sociology online program
+Investigate the curriculum for the Bachelor of Arts in Sociology online

 For the University of Mount Saint Vincent’s Bachelor of Arts in Sociology online, the curriculum comprises 40 courses for a total of 120 credit hours, including five sociology core courses.